pavank2/FrontendAutomation/README.md

 ## Summary

-- The project has been implemented using Cypress Javascript Framework with Chai and Mocha Awesome supporting libraries.
+- The project has been implemented using Cypress Javascript Framework with Chai and Mochawesome supporting libraries.
-- Page Object Model (POM) design pattern has been used to implement the project.

-## Scenarios

-There is one E2E scenario as part of 1 spec file.
-This E2E test does the following:
-      1) Navigate to the right page based on current temperature
-      2) Select two cheapest products for our required category and add to cart
-      3) Assert selected products are displayed on the checkpage
-      4) Assert total price displayed is correct
-      5) Complete the payment
-      6) Assert payment success.
-Test fails if payment has failed
+- The project uses the standard Cypress Framework and utilities like Fixtures, Plugins, Custom commands, aliases
+- Functions for each Page of the UI are in support/pages
+- Reports are generated in "reports" directory

 ## Highlights